borela-tech/js-toolbox/README.md

 * Polyfills are included based on the browsers and minimum NodeJS version supported by your project;

-Some features must be enabled explicitly either through command flags or
+Some features must be enabled explicitly either through command flags, configuration or project type:
-configuration:

 * [Flow][flow];
 * [React][react];